plaetzchen/tapsterbot/Instructions.md

 [![The Arduino fixed to the top plate](http://farm4.staticflickr.com/3665/9312694218_57eeff4650_m.jpg)](http://www.flickr.com/photos/99107062@N08/9312694218/in/set-72157634689374194/)

-Mount two 9x1 beams and the Arduino plate on the top using M5 25 mm / 10-32 1 inch screws and low-profile nuts.
+Mount two 9x1 beams and the Arduino plate on the top plate using M5 25 mm / 10-32 1 inch screws and low-profile nuts.

 Electronics
 ----